Egg Donation and IVF

 The ovaries in women are therefore like “egg banks” The average girl is born with about 2 – 4 million eggs.
 From the moment after birth, eggs are dying every day.
 So that by the time a girl gets to puberty, the ovaries only contain about 200-300,000 eggs.
 By the age of 37 years, this egg reserve has dropped to about 50,000.

 So although women only ovulate (release an egg) once a month – literally thousands of eggs are dying monthly.

 As the ovaries age, and as the egg population declines, so does the pool of “perfect eggs” It is important to remember that not every egg has the same potential.
 No woman ovulates a perfect egg every month.
 For instance is most likely that the average healthy 30 year old woman who ovulates monthly, releases about 7 – 10 “normal” eggs per year.
 During the months an imperfect egg is released – she will either not conceive, or if she does, she will likely miscarry.

-As a woman she gets older – and the egg pool declines, so does the number of perfect eggs.
-So that by the age of 40, the “average” woman is likely only releasing a few normal eggs per year. ( understanding that there is wide range of fertility in women)
+As a woman gets older – and the egg pool declines, so does the number of perfect eggs.
+So that by the age of 40, the “average” woman is likely only releasing a few normal eggs per year.
+(Understanding that there is wide range of fertility in women)